Fort Lauderdale Dog Bite Attorney

 Contact dependable Fort Lauderdale dog bite attorney for prompt assistance in your injury case

-At Boone and Davis, PA, we take dog bite cases seriously.
+At Boone & Davis, Attorneys at Law, we take dog bite cases seriously.
 If you need help recovering compensation for your animal attack injuries, contact us anytime online or by calling 954-566-9919 for a free, no-obligation consultation.
 As part of our commitment to helping the injured, we never charge fees — not even for our expenses — until we win an award or settlement for you.